brandongore/keygen/README.md

 You'll need a recent-ish version of [Rust](https://www.rust-lang.org/).

+Then: `cargo run --release -- run-ref corpus/books.short.txt` to show the scores of the built-in reference layouts;
-Then: `cargo run --release -- run corpus/books.short.txt`.
+or:   `cargo run --release -- run corpus/books.short.txt` to run the simulator.

 ## Installing the (upcoming) optimal keyboard layout